TikTok star 'Mr. Prada' arrested for murder of Baton Rouge therapist

 "(Abraham) was by himself, it appears he was maybe going to look for the apartment.
 He was not seen alive again," East Baton Rouge Sheriff's Office spokesperson Casey Hicks said.
 "That evening, witnesses believe they saw the suspect dragging what we now realize was probably (Abraham's) body."

 Witnesses told deputies Thomas appeared to be struggling while dragging the blue tarp down the stairs of his apartment complex before loading it into Abraham's car.
 The next morning, Abraham was found dead along U.S. 51 near Fluker in Tangipahoa Parish, wrapped in a blue tarp and wearing the same clothes he had on the day before.

 After the body had been found, Abraham's Lincoln M.K.Z. was identified by a license plate reader in Denham Springs.

-The TikTok personality, known as Mr. Prada, was named as a person of interested after being discovered driving the car registered in Abraham's name.
+The TikTok personality, known as Mr. Prada, was named as a person of interest after he was seen driving the car registered in Abraham's name.

 A Baton Rouge Police officer spotted the stolen vehicle Monday.
 BRPD said the officer chased the vehicle, which crashed in a parking lot along Sherwood Forest Boulevard.
 The driver, later identified as Thomas, ran away.
 Hicks told WBRZ that Thomas called a family member to take him home.